HariNarayanan777/ios-style-guide/README.md

 > The -/+ should be the first character of the line, followed by a space.
 > There should be no spaces within the return type (void), or between the type and the method name.

+## Structure / Grouping Code
+- TBD
+- Keep like methods together, in an expected order (inits at the top, deallocs there as well, all view helpers together)
+- Group and separate code areas with `#pragma` marks

 ## Conditionals

 TBD